mdmaroof/currencyConverterApp/README.md

 This project implements an Currency Conversion Rate of USD feature using React Native and zustand project also uses dayJs for date formating.

+## Aim

+The goal is to create a cross-platform React Native app that displays a list of currency conversion rates from USD to various other currencies.

 ## Setup

 1. Clone the repository: